lgmorand/workshop-aca/_entries/02-04 createrevision.md

 {% endcollapsible %}

-You may want to play with the `revision mode` and set it up on "multi".
+Remember with the `revision mode` and set it up on "multi".
 This way, you can have multiple revisions at the same time, which is commonly used for A/B testing or blue-green scenarios.
+Or you can use single revision mode to automatically replace the current version by the new one.